georgejkaye/georgejkaye.github.io/pages/ocaml.md

 val select : bool * 'a * 'a -> 'a = <fun>
 ```

 You might be thinking that this looks very similar to just using n arguments for a function, and indeed it is!
 A function taking an n-tuple as an argument is *isomorphic* to a function taking n arguments, which means we can switch between them without losing any data.
-Changing a function takes a tuple as an argument into one that takes multiple arguments is called *currying*, after [Haskell Curry](https://en.wikipedia.org/wiki/Haskell_Curry).
+Changing a function that takes a tuple as an argument into one that takes multiple arguments is called *currying*, after [Haskell Curry](https://en.wikipedia.org/wiki/Haskell_Curry).

 ```ocaml
 # let swap_curried x y = match (x, y) with